rwightman/efficientdet-pytorch/README.md

 - [x] Some cleanup, testing
 - [x] Submit to test-dev server, all good
 - [ ] Add torch hub support and pretrained URL based weight download
-- [ ] Change module dependencies from 'timm' to minimal 'geffnet' for backbone, bring some of the layers here
+- [ ] ~~Change module dependencies from 'timm' to minimal 'geffnet' for backbone, bring some of the layers here~~ leaving as `timm` for now, as the training code will use many `timm` functions that I leverage to reproduce SOTA EfficientNet training in PyTorch
 - [ ] Remove redundant bias layers that exist in the official impl and weights
 - [ ] Add visualization support
 - [x] Performance improvements, numpy TF detection code -> optimized PyTorch